TJ's Custom Gunworks

 Q: Why can't I talk to you on the phone?

-I AM available to advise you, but there is a $10 fee for it.
+I AM available to advise you, but there is a minimum $10 fee for it.

-I'll bet your lawyer charges you for phone time?
+Before you complain, ask does your lawyer charge you for phone time?

 Q: Can I drop off my gun to you?